+Losing the voice can have a major impact on one’s quality of life.
 There is a growing body of evidence that shows that singing can help people living with Parkinson’s retain their voice quality for longer.

-You can find out more detailed information from the ‘Singing and people with Parkinson’s’ report (PDF) published by the Sidney de Haan Research Centre for Arts and Health, Canterbury Christchurch University in 2012.
+Watch members of the Skylarks singing group in Kent in action and find out more about the benefits of singing for people living with Parkinson’s or find more detailed information from the ‘Singing and people with Parkinson’s’ report (PDF) published by the Sidney de Haan Research Centre for Arts and Health, Canterbury Christchurch University in 2012.

-Find out more about STBP, its research and the type of training our practitioners have attended here (video published by Sing to Beat Parkinson’s and filmed during a training event in 2018)
+Find out more about STBP, research and the type of training our practitioners have attended here (video published by Sing to Beat Parkinson’s and filmed during a training event in 2018)

 Our members tell us frequently how singing with others improves their symptoms and quality of life.
 Here’s a report in ‘Medical News Today’ (2016) that also evidences these findings!

 Here you can view an inspiring short video produced by the ‘Sing Out’ project (YouTube)